-After velocities slowed at the end of December, total non-alcoholic beverage sales began the year strongly with accelerated momentum over the two week period ending January 23, according to an analysis of Nielsen data by Goldman Sachs Equity Research.
+As the industry continues to lap last year’s heightened pandemic-driven retail sales, non-alcoholic beverage sales remained “broadly elevated” in the two-week period ending June 19, according to an analysis of Nielsen data by Goldman Sachs Equity Research.